 The State of PlayStation Coverage at DualShockers

-Where is our review of Days Gone, and what does it have to do with PlayStation?
+Where is our review of PS5, and what does it have to do with PlayStation?
 DualShockers discusses the oft-ignored topic of media access.

 Good morning all, and Happy Thursday!
 This is Lou Contaldi, friendly neighborhood Editor in Chief over at DualShockers.
 Many of you all are undoubtedly keeping your eyes peeled for Days Gone reviews that should surface within the next hour — we are too.
 Unfortunately, you won’t be finding pre-release review coverage for Days Gone at DualShockers, and we’d like to offer a quick explanation and glimpse into our relationship with PlayStation.